kevinolega/minimalchanges/_posts/2014-11-07-how-i-accidently-overcome-depression.md

 I think of how almost everything is going my way these days except for this.
 I haven't had an argument with my mom for months.
 My brother had been cooperating with me.
 It's been peaceful at home.
 I've been a top performer at work for the month.
 Surpassing all my best performance consistently.
 I learned how to meditate.
 I got my self a little in debt for buying all the tech, I felt like buying, but I got over it.
 All my debts have been paid, I am also half way to restoring my savings.
 I've also made a bunch of new friends.
 Although, I don't have someone whom, I can tell everything about what happens to me openly everyday, I feel I have someone whom I potentially can.
 My blogs are now well received by their target audience.
 All is well.

 Then my mind reminds me of her.
-I tell an imaginary Ish, "You're the only one missing."
+I tell an imaginary, "You're the only one missing."
 At this point, I'm confused whether I should never give up or I should just allow people to be where they want to be.
 You can't force people to come back.

 Then I remember I need to go out to bike so I need to finish this.